-The Hypogea in the Valley of the Queens are very similar to each other, unlike the architecturally diverse tombs in the Valley of the Kings.
+The Hypogea in the Valley of the Queens in Egypt are very similar to each other, unlike the architecturally diverse tombs you'd see on our Valley of the Kings Tour.
 Along a straight axis, the few tomb rooms are arranged the same with a corridor, a vestibule, and a burial chamber, which may be surrounded by annexes.

-One of the most interesting tombs in the valley is the tomb of the royal child - Chaemuaset (QV 44), who was the son of Ramesses III.
-The decoration of the walls (painted reliefs at the entrance, polychromes deep in the tomb) mainly shows Ramses III and Chaemuaset surrounded by the gods.
-The prince is always shown with a curl of youth (a small curl, that falls on the shoulder and is a symbol of young age).
+One of the most interesting tombs in the valley is the tomb of the royal child - Khaemwaset (QV44), who was the son of Ramesses III.
+The decoration of the walls (painted reliefs at the entrance, polychromes deep in the tomb) mainly shows Ramses III and Khaemwaset surrounded by the gods.
+The prince is always shown with a curl of youth (a small curl that falls on the shoulder and is a symbol of young age).
 His father's companionship was necessary in the meetings with the gods, for the pharaoh was the mediator between the world of mortals and gods.
-Similar scenes can be seen in the tomb of another son of Ramesses III, Amonchopeshfu (QV 55).
+Similar scenes can be seen in the tomb of another son of Ramesses III, Amonchopeshfu (QV55).

 Explore the Valley of the Queens on our tailor-made tour!
 Book your Egypt group tour!

 During the 14 Days in Egypt Tour, it is possible to add the Valley of the Queens tour as an optional trip.